-George Voss Walker was my grandfather's older brother.
+George Voss Walker was my grandfather, Charles Edward Walker's older brother.
 He was born in Bloomington, Indiana, 20 Oct 18711 to John Wesley and Sarah Elizabeth (Voss) Walker.
-In 1890 or 1891, he married Dell Strong.
+In about 1890, he married Dell Strong.
 Although there were several Strong families in Bloomington at the time, I've been unable to verify Dell's relationship to any of them.
-There's no record of a Strong-Walker marriage in the Indiana marriage index, but there's a George V Walker who married a "Dolla M Fowler" on "Mar 29 1691" (!) on page 210, book 8.
+There's no record of a Strong-Walker marriage in the Indiana marriage index.

 The 1900 census lists George as a house painter at 222 North Dunn Street, Bloomington, born Oct 1870,1 with Della M., born Feb 1870, and Nellie L., born Aug 1891.
 He lived most of his life in that same house, working as a "painter and decorator" according to clippings in my grandmother's scrapbook.
 George and Dell were enumerated there in 1910, and again in 1920.

 I met George and Dell in June 1949 during my family's cross-country trip.
 They were both approaching their 80th birthdays and were the oldest people I had ever met until then.
 They were a warm, hospitable couple who seemed to be extremely happy to see my mother and her family.
 Uncle George appeared hale and hearty, but Aunt Dell seemed very frail to me.
 She died 22 Jul 1951, and in January 1952, George drove across country in his 1934 Chrysler Airflow to visit my grandparents.
 He was with them at their Santa Monica home when Charley Walker died 29 Jan 1952.